Bridgerton: Filming

-Season 1

 Principal photography commenced in July 2019 and wrapped in late February 2020.
 Bridgerton was filmed in London and Bath, as well as at various estates and parks around England.
 Although the series takes place in London, most street scenes were filmed in Bath, York, and Chatham.
 The grounds of Wilton House were used for Hyde Park and the grounds of Somerley were used for Hampstead Heath.
 Garden scenes were filmed at Painshill near Cobham and the Commissioner's House in Chatham.
 Filming locations included Ranger's House in Greenwich (standing in for the Bridgerton House in London exterior); Halton House at RAF Halton (Bridgerton House interior, Featheringtons' interior); Wilton House (Simon's Hastings House, Clyvedon estate interior, St James's Palace throne room); Syon House and Badminton House (Hastings House); Castle Howard (Clyvedon estate); Coneysthorpe (Clyvedon village); Hampton Court Palace and Lancaster House (St. James's Palace); Holburne Museum (Lady Danbury's estate); Hatfield House (Featheringtons' interior); No. 1 Royal Crescent (Grosvenor Square); Queen's House and Somerley (Somerset House); and Dorney Court (coaching inn).

 Vauxhall Pleasure Gardens no longer exists in its entirety.
 The production team recreated it for Lady Danbury's ball by combining the remaining parts with Castle Howard and Stowe Park.
 The banqueting room at the Guildhall, Bath was used for another ball as well as the Great Hall at Leigh Court in Somerset.

 Anthony Bridgerton and Simon Basset meet in the real-life Reform Club on Pall Mall in central London.
 The scene in which Lady Featherington takes Marina to the slums was filmed at Chatham Dockyard in Kent.
 Boxing scenes were also filmed here in addition to Normansfield Theatre in Teddington.
 Theatre scenes were filmed at the Hackney Empire.
 A café in Bath, Pickled Greens, was used as the site of the Modiste shop and the Bathrooms at No.5 store on Trim Street became the site of Gunter's Tea Shop.

 The costuming was led by Ellen Mirojnick and involved over two hundred people and five months of preparation to create 5,000 costumes.